1. Policy Statement

 Some of the programs that a member may join may be administered by third parties in order to provide the best service to the member.
-To ensure the efficient administration of such programs, UH may need to disclose a member’s personal information to these third parties.
-UH will endeavour to ensure that third party program administrators will not disclose a member’s personal information to any third parties.
+To ensure the efficient administration of such programs, UNI may need to disclose a member’s personal information to these third parties.
+UNI will endeavour to ensure that third party program administrators will not disclose a member’s personal information to any third parties.

-Specifically, UH’s service providers may disclose personal (including sensitive) information to recipients outside of Australia when it is collected for travel, general or health insurance arranged or managed by them and where the policy holder may require medical, travel, or related services.
+Specifically, UNI’s service providers may disclose personal (including sensitive) information to recipients outside of Australia when it is collected for travel, general or health insurance arranged or managed by them and where the policy holder may require medical, travel, or related services.